peterhinch/micropython-radio/radio-fast/README.md

 In practice with short messages the radio times out in less than the default of 100mS, but this variable aims to set an approximate maximum.

-Class MessagePair
+Class RadioConfig
 ~~~~~~~~~~~~~~~~~

-Master and slave modules must instantiate this class.
-It contains a ``FromMaster`` and a ``ToMaster``
-message (defined in config.py) and is required to instantiate ``Master`` and ``Slave`` objects.
-Its
-constructor takes no arguments.

-Instance variables

-from_master ``FromMaster`` message object
-to_master ``ToMaster`` message object
+This should be fairly self-explanatory: it provides a means of defining physical connections to the
+nRF24l01 and the channel number (the latter is a class variable as its value must be identical for both
+ends of the link).

 Module config.py
 ----------------

-This module defines the message format for messages from master to slave and from slave to master.
-As
+This module is intended to be modified by the user.
+It defines the message format for messages from master
-configured three integers are sent in either direction - in practice these message formats will need to
+to slave and from slave to master.
+As configured three integers are sent in either direction - in practice
-be adjusted to suit the application.
-Both messages must pack to the same length: if neccessary use
+these message formats will be adjusted to suit the application.
+Both messages must pack to the same length:
-redundant data items to achieve this.
-An assertion failure will be raised if this condition is not met.
+if neccessary use redundant data items to achieve this.
+An assertion failure will be raised when a message
+is instantiated if this condition is not met.
+Tha packed message length must be <= 32 bytes: an
+assertion failure will occur otherwise when a radio is instantiated.

-It also implements the ``RadioConfig`` class that defines the hardware connections to the nRF24l01 and
+It also implements ``RadioConfig`` instances corresponding to the hardware in use.
-the channel in use.

 Classes FromMaster and ToMaster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~